SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 "minecraft:default_nether"                world     DIM-1       The default nether world.
-"minecraft:default_the_end"               world     DIM1        The default end world. pvp-enabled                               boolean   true        If the would allows PVP combat. weather-ice-and-snow                      boolean   true        Enable to allow the natural formation of ice and
+"minecraft:default_the_end"               world     DIM1        The default end world. pvp-enabled                               boolean   true        If the would allows PVP combat. view-distance                             integer   -1          Allows you to set view distance per world, valid range
-                                                                snow.
-weather-thunder                           boolean   true        Enable to initiate thunderstorms. world-enabled                             boolean   true        Enable if this world should be registered.
+                                                                3-32, when set to -1 the server-wide view distance will be used instead weather-ice-and-snow                      boolean   true        Enable to allow the natural formation of ice and snow. weather-thunder                           boolean   true        Enable to initiate thunderstorms. world-enabled                             boolean   true        Enable if this world should be registered.
 ========================================  ========  ==========  ===============================================

-This config was generated using SpongeForge build 2811 (with Forge 2555), SpongeAPI version 7.0:
+This config was generated using SpongeForge build 2916 (with Forge 2611), SpongeAPI version 7.0.0:

 .. code-block:: none